Nested Sampling for ARIMA Model Selection in Astronomical Time-Series Analysis: Results

-The grid search method correctly revealed ARIMA($2,0,0$) as the model with the highest logarithmic posterior probability of $\log{P}_{\text{max}}=-1.2 \pm 0.5$ (Figure \ref{fig:ar2_heatmap}).
+The grid search method correctly revealed ARIMA($2,0,0$) as the model with the highest posterior probability of $\log{P}_{\text{max}}=-1.2 \pm 0.5$ (Figure \ref{fig:ar2_heatmap}).

-It suffices to compare the posteriors of the parameters to their true values for the validation of our method in this case.
-A high resolution nested sampling run of the ARIMA$(2,0,0)$ model for the time series was able to produce posteriors samples close to the true values of the parameters (Figure \ref{fig:ar2_posteriors}).
+To validate the methodology in this case, it is sufficient to compare the inferred posteriors to the true parameter values.
+A high-resolution nested sampling run of the ARIMA$(2,0,0)$ model for the time series was able to produce posterior samples close to the true values of the parameters (Figure \ref{fig:ar2_posteriors}).

 To demonstrate model selection across different $d$ orders of the ARIMA model, we test our framework on a simulated ARMA($1,1$) process with a linear trend (Figure \ref{sim_arima_313}).
-The data was generated using the equation
+The data were generated using the equation

 with the $\beta t$ term producing the linear trend.